FHOGPHIL/Rook_Fabreeko/Instructions/Assembly.md

 Cut the belt aboit 25mm past the securing point.
 (So you have an extra 25mm).

 Now completely remove the belt.

+Lay the piece you just cut on top of the remaining belt and align the ends.
+The goal is to cut another piece the exact same length, down to the number of teeth.
+Doing this right will make tuning easier later on.

+Insert each belt through the back of the tool head mount (blue part) from the back on the same side, one top and one bottom.
+Fold each one back on itself, teeth to teeth, just enough to secure them together.
+(About 25mm).
+Do this identical for each one, down to the tooth.
+Secure each one to itself with two wire ties.

+Loosely attach the tool head moint to the X rail.
+Now reroute each belt according the the photos.
+Push the ends through the back of the tool head mount (might be easier to remove the mount from the tail for a minute) and pull tight.
+Ensure rhe same amount of teeth are exposed on each belt.
+When pulling, pull across the rail and not towards the front as that may break the part.
+Secure the belts back on to themselves and the mount to the rail.